-Now that the weather is finally starting to cool off, we can enjoy our favorite part of the fall.
-Camping with our dogs!
+Now that summer is in full swing, we can enjoy our favorite part of the season: Camping with our dogs!

 For my family, the scorching summers are too much to handle when spending the weekend outdoors.
 But right around Labor Day weekend, (which also happens to be my birthday weekend) the heat finally breaks and the weather is perfect.

 Say goodbye to flip flops and air conditioning and say hello to fresh cool breezes, sweaters, and fire pits surrounded by friends.

 Our camping style has changed quite a bit over the past few years.
 When Lazer and I first started camping with dogs, we did it the old school way.